Online Video Marketing: The Ultimate Guide to Growing Your Business

 Before smartphones were glued to our hands, online video marketing already had a strong foothold on personal and portable computers, gathering steam and massive revenue from people’s idle scrolling and site hopping, be it on social media or simple blogs.

-Everyone now has a mini-computer in their pockets, meaning it is even easier to reach people.
-Most websites, blogs and social media are mobile-friendly, meaning online video marketing has several places to reach audiences.
+Everyone now has a mini-computer in their pocket, making it even easier to reach people.
+Most websites, blogs, and social media are mobile-friendly, meaning online video marketing has several places to reach audiences.

 The majority of video content is found on YouTube; content creators are now able to use their videos as TV channels because they can put advertisements on; these can be found halfway through the video.
 Advertisements on YouTube videos are possible thanks to being able to monetise their videos.